 Figures are provided for illustrative purposes and are not indicative of the past or future performance of any PIMCO product.
 It is not possible to invest directly into an unmanaged index.
+Models are provided as a proxy for asset classes where a market index is not available and are not intended or generally made available for investment purposes.

 All investments contain risk and may lose value.
 Investing in the bond market is subject to risks, including market, interest rate, issuer, credit, inflation risk, and liquidity risk.
 The value of most bonds and bond strategies are impacted by changes in interest rates.
 Bonds and bond strategies with longer durations tend to be more sensitive and volatile than those with shorter durations; bond prices generally fall as interest rates rise, and low interest rate environments increase this risk.
 Reductions in bond counterparty capacity may contribute to decreased market liquidity and increased price volatility.
 Bond investments may be worth more or less than the original cost when redeemed.
 Inflation-linked bonds (ILBs) issued by a government are fixed income securities whose principal value is periodically adjusted according to the rate of inflation; ILBs decline in value when real interest rates rise.
 Treasury Inflation-Protected Securities (TIPS) are ILBs issued by the U.S. government.
 Sovereign securities are generally backed by the issuing government.
 Obligations of U.S. government agencies and authorities are supported by varying degrees, but are generally not backed by the full faith of the U.S. government.
 Portfolios that invest in such securities are not guaranteed and will fluctuate in value.
 Investing in foreign-denominated and/or -domiciled securities may involve heightened risk due to currency fluctuations, and economic and political risks, which may be enhanced in emerging markets.
 Currency rates may fluctuate significantly over short periods of time and may reduce the returns of a portfolio.
 High yield, lower-rated securities may decline in value due to both real and perceived general market, economic and industry conditions.
+The credit quality of a particular security or group of securities does not ensure the stability or safety of the overall portfolio.
 Investors should consult their investment professional prior to making an investment decision.

-Carry is the rate of interest earned by holding the respective securities.
+Carry is the rate of nterest earned by holding the respective securities.
 Roll-down is a form of return that is realized as a bond approaches maturity, assuming an upward sloping yield curve.
 The Sharpe Ratio measures the risk-adjusted performance.
 The risk-free rate is subtracted from the rate of return for a portfolio and the result is divided by the standard deviation of the portfolio returns.